StefanLeng/gurps-gridless/README.md

 With this option, setting the token shape and scaling is moved the the _GURPS Gridless_ tab.

 Set the desiered token _width_, _length_ and _scaling_.
 On hex maps, the width and length will be rounded to full hexes.
 Note that for the width, an even number of hexes will give an wired shape.
 Use an odd number for symetrical tokens.
-Onn gridless maps, all values work an are used as is.
+Onn gridless maps, all values work and are used as is.

 The center of rotation/movement will be automaticaly set at the center front hex for multi hex creatures (0.5 yards from the front on gridless maps).
 To modify that, use the _Lengthwise Offset_ and _Sideward Offset_ settings.
 For _Lengthwise Offset_, negative values will shift the center of rotation backwards and positive values forward. _Sideward Offset_ will shift the center left/right, but usually should be left on 0.

 On the apperance tab, you should set the _Image Fit Mode_:
 If the token image has the same aspect ratio as the token, use the Image Fit Mode "Contain".
 If the token image is square, use the image fit mode "Full Height" for long tokens and "Full Width" for wide tokens.
-I don't think any differnt aspect ratio will work.
+I don't think any different aspect ratio will work.

-##### Notes on prtrait style tokens
+##### Notes on portrait style tokens

 With portrait style tokens, it is usually not desirable to let the token image rotate.
 To archive that, you can set _Lock Rotation_ on the _Identity: tab.